top of page

 This is the ride for folks new to gravel riding.
 No experience required, just a gravel or cyclocross bike with knobby tires and a sense of adventure.
 The pace and the setting are friendly, and the more experienced riders will happily give you some pointers along the way.

-Our CX rides have two meeting spots: Oak Bay High school and Switch Bridge on the Galloping Goose.
+Gravel rides have two meeting spots: Oak Bay High school and Switch Bridge on the Galloping Goose.
 The OBH rides are more "urban" and feature primarily pavement and fun urban connector paths.
-Switch Bridge rides usually hit more "wild" favourites like Thetis Lake, Royal Roads and Elk/Beaver lake.
+SB rides usually hit more "wild" favourites like Thetis Lake, Royal Roads and Elk/Beaver Lake.

 bottom of page